back to index

 Pattern [0-9]{3} matches exactly three digits.
 The QR code can contain other data (project identifiers, metadata, URLs).
 We ignore it.
 Three-digit ID is all we need.

 This loose coupling means QR codes can evolve.
-Add project codes, embed URLs, include validation data.
-The detection system doesn't care.
-It extracts the ID and continues.
+We can add project codes, embed URLs, include validation data.
+The detection system now simply doesn't care and it extracts the ID and continues.

 Performance Characteristics